Nathanjms/log-to-table-extension/README.md

 ## Release Notes

+### 1.0.0

+- Fixed an issue with the `log-viewer.formatLogs` action that was causing the log to not be found.
+- Better integrate the AlpineJS dependancy by using npm to manage it.

 ### 0.2.3

 - Significantly speed up the time it takes to load small log files, while still supporting large log files.